-They were a hit and pretty much everyone who received a set called to let us know what a great gift it was.
-We has used images of family members from the past and present which included those still alive and those who had passed.
+The coasters were a hit and pretty much everyone who received a set called to let us know what a great gift it was.
+We used images of family members from the past and present which included those still alive and those who had passed.
 Many were brought to tears because of the memories the coasters has elicited and because some of the photos they had never seen.
-We were happy that such a simple practical gift could be meaningful as well.
+It was nice to know that such a simple and practical gift could be meaningful as well.
 After many, many,(many) mistakes and hours of frustration my husband and I finally perfected the technique and I'll share with you how to make the coasters.

 Here's what you'll need to begin :

 * Inexpensive fingernail polish remover (contains acetone and works better than straight acetone which we've tried).
-The one I get from Safeway works great..avoid any that say 100% acetone.
-The ink will transfer but looks flat and lacks detail.
+The generic one I get from Safeway works great..avoid any that say 100% acetone.
+The ink will transfer but pure acetone makes the image flat and lacking in depth/detail (we tried it).
+Use a well ventilated room or better yet outside.
+The acetone from the nail polish remover is obnoxious as is the tile sealer.
+A mask helps too!

 * colored copies from Kinkos**.
 I've tried ink jet prints from my computer and it doesn't work.
 Don't waste your time and money trying it.
 If you have a laser printer I don't know if it works or not.
 I'd make at least 3 copies of the same image as you may mess up and the last thing you'll want to do is make another trip to the print shop this time of the year!
 Also if your image is faint,up the contrast and saturation on the copier.
-Also make sure you push the reverse image button on the copier.
-I cannot tell you how many times I've forgotten to and people wearing shirts with words look strange when the type is backwards.
+Make sure you push the reverse or mirror image button on the copier.
+This way you won't have images or words showing up reversed on your coasters.

 *** Someone asked if you use regular or photo paper and all I can say is if you go to Kinkos use their color copier and use the paper they have in there.
 I never specify a paper but I think its their photo paper that is light like regular paper but smoother.

 * a sheet of clear acetate (not pictured).
 You can pick one up at the print shop while you're making your copies.
-This is one of those items you really need and will make your project easier to do.
+This is one of those items you really need as it protects the color copy from being rubbed off before the ink has had time to transfer.

 Now you can begin~